jaindheerain/Google_Interview_University/Java_Beginner_Questions/README.md

 # 5. Java -What is an instance variable?

+Instance variables belong to an instance of a class.
+Another way of saying that is instance variables belong to an object, since an object is an instance of a class.
+Every object has it’s own copy of the instance variables.

 Instance variable is the variable declared inside a class, but outside a method: something like:
 ```sh